navajogit/X/README.md

 # Terminal-Based GitHub README Lister

-If you're building a linux or windows VM and need a fast list of files and drivers to install without a brovser and you're tired of navigating through GitHub's web interface just to find a project README or script with this actions in a raw url verssion, this tool is exactly what you need.
+If you're building a linux or windows VM and need a fast list of files and drivers to install without a browser...
+If you're tired of navigating through GitHub's web interface just to find a project README or script with this actions in a raw url verssion..., this tool is exactly what you need.

+The aproach has two ways:

+1. Listing list of files / commands directly in the terminal without running any script only using curl command and your github profile name.
+2. Running readme file **lister** - (bash script) that will navigate through all README files in all your public and listed projects from your main github profile.

-With this approach, you can instantly access all your project README files or scripts directly from the terminal, without having to remember or manually type paths.
-Plus, you can run scripts and access resources quickly without ever leaving your terminal.
+With this approach, you can instantly acces, without having to remember or manually type paths having any installed browser.
+Plus, you can run scripts and access resources.

+Lister script:
 - Scans all visible repositories in your GitHub profile
 - Builds direct raw url to README.md file for each project
 - Displays a clean, interactive list in your terminal
 - Enables running scripts or any other predefined terminal commands

----

-## Why It's Useful

-- **No More Manual URL Typing**
-  You no longer need to memorize or type out long raw URLs for each project.
-The script dynamically fetches the URLs, saving time.

-- **Quick Access to Projects**
-  Forget opening your browser and manually finding each repository.
-Use the terminal to instantly view all your projects in a list.
-This allows you to focus on your code, not navigation.

-- **Run Scripts with Ease**
-  You can easily run predefined scripts from your GitHub projects directly from the terminal.
-No need to hunt through files or search for specific scripts in a repository.
-Just execute them with a simple command.

-- **Fully Customizable**
-  You can adapt the script to your needs by modifying the list of files, adding shortcuts for frequently used scripts, or even customizing the way the menu is displayed.

 ---